 Indeed, John Turner did exactly that.
 Unfortunately, the third generations of Turners in Salem lost the fell swoop of the fortune and the prized family home was sold in 1782 to Samuel Ingersoll.

-When sea captain Samuel Ingersoll took on the House of the Seven Gables, it had grown exponentially from its original two-room dwelling.
-John Turner I had later added a kitchen leanto, a south wing to the house and a two-story porch.
+When sea captain Samuel Ingersoll took on the Turner House, it had grown exponentially from its original two-room dwelling.
+John Turner I had later added a kitchen leanto, a south wing to the house, and a two-story porch.

 He also added the “secret staircase” known to many, thanks to Nathaniel Hawthorne’s House of the Seven Gables.

-Author Rosemary Ellen Guiley of Haunted Salem once wrote that the House of the Seven Gables is a “ghostly reminder of shipping fortunes made and then lost, a bust blamed on the curse of the witch trials of 1692.”
+Author Rosemary Ellen Guiley of Haunted Salem once wrote that Turner and Ingersoll’s House of the Seven Gables is a “ghostly reminder of shipping fortunes made and then lost, a bust blamed on the curse of the witch trials of 1692.”